 We found ourselves asking this question again at the end of last year, after we learned that the lives of many of our team members in Chennai, India with Barry-Wehmiller International (now part of Design Group), our IT consulting firm, were turned upside down.

 Throughout November and December of 2015, unprecedented flooding caused many of our B-WI friends to lose their homes and the majority of their possessions.
-As news of the extent of the damage made its way to the U.S., we were getting more and more e-mails from team members throughout the organization asking, “What can I do to help?”
+As news of the extent of the damage made its way to the United States, we were getting more and more emails from team members throughout the organization asking, “What can I do to help?”

 When you see a family member affected by hardship, you want to be able to do something, even if it’s just a hug or a word of encouragement.
 And the compound effect of all those acts of kindness can turn into something much more meaningful than a replacement of what was lost.